Data lineage: Representation of data lineage

-Data governance plays a key role in metadata management for guidelines, strategies, policies, implementation.
-Data quality, and master data management helps in enriching the data lineage with more business value.
-Even though the final representation of data lineage is provided in one interface but the way the metadata is harvested and exposed to the data lineage graphical user interface could be entirely different.
-Thus, data lineage can be broadly divided into three categories based on the way metadata is harvested: data lineage involving software packages for structured data, programming languages, and big data.

-Data lineage information includes technical metadata involving data transformations.
-Enriched data lineage information may include data quality test results, reference data values, data models, business vocabulary, data stewards, program management information, and enterprise information systems linked to the data points and transformations.
-Masking feature in the data lineage visualization allows the tools to incorporate all the enrichments that matter for the specific use case.
-To represent disparate systems into one common view, "metadata normalization" or standardization may be necessary.

 Rationale

 Distributed systems like Google Map Reduce, Microsoft Dryad, Apache Hadoop (an open-source project) and Google Pregel provide such platforms for businesses and users.
-However, even with these systems, big data analytics can take several hours, days or weeks to run, simply due to the data volumes involved.
+However, even with these systems, Big Data analytics can take several hours, days or weeks to run, simply due to the data volumes involved.
 For example, a ratings prediction algorithm for the Netflix Prize challenge took nearly 20 hours to execute on 50 cores, and a large-scale image processing task to estimate geographic information took 3 days to complete using 400 cores.
-"The Large Synoptic Survey Telescope is expected to generate terabytes of data every night and eventually store more than 50 petabytes, while in the bioinformatics sector, the largest genome 12 sequencing houses in the world now store petabytes of data apiece."
+"The Large Synoptic Survey Telescope is expected to generate terabytes of data every night and eventually store more than 50 petabytes, while in the bioinformatics sector, the 12 largest genome sequencing houses in the world now store petabytes of data apiece.

 It is very difficult for a data scientist to trace an unknown or an unanticipated result.